 The I-O graduate program is intended to progress from the general to the specific.
-During the first year of graduate training, the student will take the basic methods courses and complete part or all of the program's general psychology core requirements.
-The I-O content core sequence (Personnel and Organizational Psychology) should also be taken.
+During the first year of graduate training, the student will take the basic methods courses and the I-O content core sequence (Personnel and Organizational Psychology).
 It is assumed that entering students will have taken a comprehensive introductory I-O Psychology course at either the graduate or undergraduate level or the equivalent in the past.
 Students who have not taken such a course should check with their advisors.
 Students should also take Research in I-O, 1 hour in the fall and 2 hours in the spring, to provide an orientation to the research process.
-The first-year full-time student will carry a 12-hour course load each semester.
+The first-year full-time student will carry a 9-hour course load each semester.

-In the second year, the student will usually begin to take more specialized courses in the I-O field, and to enroll in additional graduate methods courses.
+In the second year, the student will begin to take more specialized courses in the I-O field, and enroll in additional graduate methods courses.
 A normal course load during the second year is two or three courses (9 hours) each semester, in addition to the course hour credit for thesis research.
 Most students will be conducting the Master's thesis during the second year, and submitting it for presentation and publication.

 The third year curriculum typically becomes even more specialized, with the course program consisting mostly of advanced seminars in the specialty area of concentration chosen by the student.
 A minimum of seven (7) graduate courses in I-O Psychology topics or other areas relevant to the student's program must be completed during the course of study.
 Again, most students will take at least two courses each semester, in addition to credits for research.
-During the third year, the student will typically meet the Minor requirement.
 Once course requirements are completed (or the majority thereof), the student should complete comprehensive exams.

 Typically, the fourth year will be devoted to completing any remaining requirements (e.g., comprehensive exams, an additional graduate seminar) and beginning the doctoral dissertation.
-During the fourth year, the student will typically complete an internship.
+During the fourth year, the student may complete an internship.
 All requirements and admission to candidacy must be completed by the end of year four.